How to Respond to a Student Suicide: A Guide for Universities

 Universities UK have created a report named ‘How to Respond to a Student Suicide,’ with help from those working on the frontline of student support, along with leading researchers.
 There have also been contributions from students, families and charities.
 The aim of this report is to provide guidance to help to support the work of student service teams and first responders in university or higher education settings in the case of a student suicide.
 It also aims to help senior leadership roles to learn how to deal with situations compassionately and appropriately.

-The report lays out the three step approach of: Preparation and Planning, Responses to a Student Suicide and Reflecting and Learning.
+The report lays out the three step approach of Preparation and Planning, Responding to student suicides, reviewing, evaluating and learning.
 It outlines clear postvention principles and writes about important things to have in place, such as, a death response plan, protocol for communicating the news, a postvention team who have been trained specifically and more.
 It goes into detail about what they recommend a death response plan to consist of - a clearly defined and documented plan of action used in response to the report of a student death that has been agreed in advance by an appropriate and experienced group of staff.

 Each death response plan should fit each institution’s aims and context and be sure to be comprehensive and practical so it is easy to navigate for staff.
 This is very useful to have as many institutions may not know what this plan is and how to put it into place.
 This report also helps with how to deal with emergency funds, extenuating circumstances and multi-agency groups.